aMarCruz/js-cleanup/README.md

 Name               | Default   | Description
 ------------------ | --------- | ------------
-comments           | 'some'    | Filter or array of filter names and/or regexes.<br>Use "all" to keep all, or "none" to remove all the comments. compactComments    | true      | Should js-cleanup also compact whitespace and blank lines in the preserved multiline comments?<br>Line-ending normalization is always done. maxEmptyLines      | 0         | Maximum successive empty lines to preserve in the output.<br>Use -1 to preserve all the lines lineEndings        | 'unix'    | Line-ending type for normalization (always done).
+comments           | 'some'    | Filter or array of filters that determinates which comments should be preserved.<br>Use "all" to keep all, or "none" to remove all the comments. compactComments    | true      | Should js-cleanup also compact whitespace and blank lines in the preserved multiline comments?<br>Line-ending normalization is always done. maxEmptyLines      | 0         | Maximum successive empty lines to preserve in the output.<br>Use -1 to preserve all the lines lineEndings        | 'unix'    | Line-ending type for normalization (always done).